-Likewise, for an Alien Clapton which has two cores and an outer wrap, input the two core wire profiles and AWG by selecting ‘Round Parallel 2 Strand’.
+Likewise, for a Fused Clapton which has two cores and an outer wrap, input the two core wire profiles and AWG by selecting ‘Round Parallel 2 Strand’.
 Although not exact, this will give you the approximate info you need!

 Yes, our calculator will work out the required wraps for any type of wire.
 Simply select ‘Custom’ and the menu will change allowing you to input the wire diameter and resistance per meter of your specific wire type.
 This information can often be found on the wire wheel or manufacturer’s specifications.